 - Ground Special Move - Feral Stance

 Redacted is a mutated Canadian skunk bear and a mother of three.
 She often finds herself at odds with Uncle Sensei because she keeps stealing his cigars.
+Most of her audio are varying growls, but will quote Wolverine's "Unacceptable!" upon selecting her.

 Redacted the only character who can duck.
 This makes a temporary solution to her large size (commonly referred to as a hit-box in fighting games).
 Feral Stance is also unique as it is currently the only special move in the game which builds meter, albeit slowly.